How your daily choices can reduce your personal impact on the planet

-OK, so our planet can’t be saved by small changes alone.
-But taking steps to reduce our individual carbon footprints may help ease our climate anxiety and create a ripple effect, encouraging others to also make changes, which adds up to something much bigger.
+Our planet can’t be saved by small changes alone but taking steps to reduce our individual carbon footprints may help ease our climate anxiety and create a ripple effect, encouraging others to also make changes, which adds up to something much bigger.

 Weatherize your dwelling.
 According to the U.S Department of Energy, 25 to 30 percent of household heating and cooling is lost through windows.
 Homeowners with single-pane windows should understand how they affect a home’s energy efficiency and their environmental impact and how much energy can be saved by replacing old windows.
 One of the easiest ways to save energy in your home is by closing up the cracks around windows and doors with weatherstripping.